Looking for the best Camiguin Tourist Spots?!

-The Walkway to the Old Volcano (Mt Vulcan) is an easy hike to an awesome viewpoint overlooking the coastline and in my opinion, it’s one of the best Camiguin Island tourist spots!
+The Walkway to the Old Volcano (Mt Vulcan) is an easy hike to an awesome viewpoint overlooking the west coast.

-The Walkway to the Old Volcano can be found in Catarman which is a 10-minute drive from the main town of Mambajao and the entrance fee is only 10 pesos.
+The Walkway to the Old Volcano can be found in Catarman, a 10-minute drive from the main town of Mambajao and the entrance fee is only 10 pesos.

 It takes approximately 30-minutes from the jump-off point to hike to the Mt Vulcan viewpoint and the trail is made up of concrete steps and a gravel path.
 The trail is shaded for the most part but it does get very hot and sweaty so bring plenty of drinking water.